Showing posts with label "rough stuff". Show all posts

 Little did Guard or Scott know that configuration would become standard for gravel bikes six decades later.

 Of course, the frame was outfitted with components very different from today’s.
 Disc brakes for bikes were years away.
 So Guard brazed on bosses for the most powerful brakes of the time: the extra-beefy cantilevers made for tandems.
-They, like the Specialites TA Pro Vis 5 (Cyclotouriste) cranks and chainrings Scott chose, would grace early mountain bikes two decades.
+They, like the Specialites TA Pro Vis 5 (Cyclotouriste) cranks and chainrings Scott chose, would grace early mountain bikes two decades later.

 The brakes were originally configured for 27 inch wheels, typical on quality touring bikes in the Anglophone world.
 Later, Scott had the brake bosses moved to accommodate the smaller-diameter 650b wheels, which allowed him to use wider tires.